lizekai-richard/Leetcode/0215-kth-largest-element-in-an-array/Notes.md

 }
 ```

-`storeIndex` represents the smallest index that satisfies `nums[index] > pivot`.
+`storeIndex` represents the correct position of the `pivot`.
 Every time we encounter an element that is smaller than the pivot, we swap that index with `storeIndex` and increase the `storeIndex` by 1.
 By doing so, we can move all elements that are smaller than the pivot to the left.